rdiaz02/emacs-velocity/README.md

 ### Creating

-When the input is at least 15 characters, Velocity guesses you're writing the title of a new entry instead of a search query, and displays a list of possible targets; if you select any of those, a new note is created and displayed.
+When the input is at least 55 characters, Velocity guesses you're writing the title of a new entry instead of a search query, and displays a list of possible targets; if you select any of those, a new note is created and displayed.

+I change the value from 15 to 55 because I am using velocity mostly for searching, not creating.

 ## Related work